yabadabu/mini_json/README.md

 # Use case

 * You want your project to compile fast.
 Including json.h only add's the include <type_traits>
-* You do not need to write json
+* You do not need to write json files, you just consume json's.
 * You parse a json from files, extract data and forget about the json itself.
 * You can use C++17